symfony/symfony-docs/frontend/encore/simple-example.rst

 --------------------------------

-Instead of using ``require`` and ``module.exports`` like shown above, JavaScript has an alternate syntax, which is the new finalized ECMAScript standard for using modules in the browser, including the ability to use dynamic imports
+Instead of using ``require`` and ``module.exports`` like shown above, JavaScript provides an alternate syntax based on the `ECMAScript 6 modules`_ that includes the ability to use dynamic imports.

-..

 To export values using the alternate syntax, use ``exports``: